-Designing and building a FPGA development board that has two BGA devices was challenging enough.
+Designing and building an FPGA development board that has two BGA devices was challenging enough.
 But what came next did seem equally challenging to us in the beginning.
-That challenge was testing the functionality of DDR interface.
+That challenge was testing the functionality of the DDR interface.
 We had no prior experience of successfully building a board with a DDR device.
-And those who know about DDR interface can tell that it is not very easy implementing.
-Thanks to the memory controller built in to Spartan 6 FPGAs and Xilinx MIG tool which helped us generate sample code.
+And those who know about the DDR interface can tell that it is not very easy implementing.
+Thanks to the memory controller built into Spartan 6 FPGAs and Xilinx MIG tool which helped us generate sample code.
 Searching through websites we found out that there are not many tutorials and good example projects that are easy to follow.
 And we thought we should share with our readers what we learned.
-This blog post is an attempt to help beginners to get their first DDR interfacing project up running quickly, if possible without writing any code at all .
+This blog post is an attempt to help beginners get their first DDR interfacing project up and running quickly, and without writing any code at all.
 This is possible because Xilinx provides a complete and working example project along with their IP.
 So we won’t write any code or learn how DDR works in this tutorial.
 This is not intended to be a tutorial on the working of DDR or FPGAs, rather a quick practical tutorial on how to run your first project that uses DDR memory.

 A short introduction to the Saturn Spartan 6 FPGA module before we proceed to the rest of the steps.
-Saturn is a low cost FPGA development platform created by Numato Lab.
+Saturn is a low-cost FPGA development platform created by Numato Lab.
 Saturn has a Xilinx Spartan 6 FPGA in CSG324 package and a 512Mbit LPDDR memory with lots of GPIOs for external interfacing.
-It has a SPI flash memory for configuration storage and 100MHz crystal oscillator as clock source.
-User manual and other tools for Saturn is available at the product page.
+It has an SPI flash memory for configuration storage and 100MHz crystal oscillator as a clock source.
+User manual and other tools for Saturn are available at the product page.
 Saturn is an open source design and all design source files and other resources are available for download at Numato Lab’s GitHub Repository.

 Memory Controller IP configuration and code generation using MIG

-Ok, that is enough introduction, lets get back to work.
+Ok, that is enough introduction, let’s get back to work.
 The only piece of software you will need is Xilinx ISE which is available for download for free from http://www.xilinx.com.
-Start ISE and select new project from File menu.
+Start ISE and select a new project from the File menu.
 The project wizard will pop up.
-Type in a project name and path in the first page.
-Select appropriate FPGA device in the second page.
+Type in a project name and path on the first page.
+Select the appropriate FPGA device on the second page.
 Saturn has a Spartan 6 LX9 device (XC6SLX9).
-Settings as shown in the image below should work fine.
+Settings, as shown in the image below, should work fine.

 Click next and finish the wizard.
 Surprisingly we are not going to create or add any source files to the project and our use of ISE ends once we start the Coregen tool.
 To start Coregen tool, go to the Tools menu and select “Core Generator”.